alur2191/Old-Portfolio/README.md

 ### Usage:

-Credentials to emailjs-com are passed from environment virables:
+Credentials to emailjs-com are passed with environment virables:

 You will need to comment out lines `5, 32-40` in `/src/components/contact/Contact.js`
 ```sg